MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 </details>
 <br>

-### First active model
+## First active model
 Since the `mainModel` in the end will just facilitate the messages and switch between the 'active models' we should start work on one of them.

-If we want to display our newly aquired tasks, of course we can't simply do that in the main model, that would defeat the purpose.
+If we want to display our newly acquired tasks, of course we can't simply do that in the main model, that would defeat the purpose.
 So let's create our second model, containing a table that can show us all of our tasks.
 I will put it into `list.go`
 For that we need the **bubbles** library from charm as well.
 You can get it via: `go get github.com/charmbracelet/bubbles`